-the Activity Instructor/Early Years Practitioner notify the Camp Manager of their concerns.
+- the Activity Instructor/Early Years Practitioner notify the Camp Manager or SuperClubs Manager of their concerns.
 If you are unable to contact them, contact the Head Office Group Safeguarding Team directly.
 If they are not available, contact Active Learning Groups Head Of Safeguarding directly (07912291197).
-There should be no delay.

-- 2. the Camp Manager notifies the Main Office team that a concern has been raised - 3. the Camp Manager creates the child on CPOMS - 4. the Activity Instructor/Early Years Practitioner input their concern onto CPOMS with the support of the Camp Manager as soon as possible.
-As far as possible try to note the child's language - 5. the Main Office team inputs next actions for the Camp Manager on CPOMS - 6. the Camp Manager completes the actions assigned to them, and feeds back to the Activity Instructor/Early Years Practitioner that the concern has been managed - 7. the Main Office team makes any necessary referrals to Social Care/Police and feeds backs to the Camp Manager next steps.
+There should be no delay. - 2. the Camp Manager/Club Regional Manager notifies the Main Office team that a concern has been raised - 3. the Head Office create the child on CPOMS - 4. the Activity Instructor/Early Years Practitioner input their concern onto CPOMS with the support of the Camp Manager/Club Regional Manager as soon as possible.
+As far as possible try to note the child's language - 5. the Main Office team or Club Regional Manager inputs next actions for the Camp Manager on CPOMS - 6. the Camp Manager completes the actions assigned to them, and feeds back to the Activity Instructor/Early Years Practitioner that the concern has been managed - 7. the Main Office team or Club Regional Manager makes any necessary referrals to Social Care/Police and feeds backs to the Camp Manager next steps.
 The Main Office team inform the Managing Director and Head Of Safeguarding of case.
-The rationale for the Main Office managing more complex cases is that Camp Managers are seasonal workers and the permanent Main Office team may needs to have ongoing involvement in the case once the season has ended. - 8. the Main Office team inform the child's school DSL/Head of concerns raised and actions taken due to their role permanency. - 9.
+The rationale for the Main Office managing more complex cases is that Camp Managers are seasonal workers and the permanent Main Office team may needs to have ongoing involvement in the case once the season has ended. - 8. the Main Office team or Club Regional Manager inform the child's school DSL/Head of concerns raised and actions taken due to their role permanency. - 9.
 SuperCamps Managing Director and Active Learning Group's Head of Safeguarding are to be kept informed of all referrals and actions via CPOMS.